Sunmile/hepParser/README.md

 3. Users can return TIC view to reselect scanning or change the selected components by clicking the `TIC` or `Component` button in tools (region D).

-4. Users can check the matched table of this scanning by clicking the `Show table` button (region D)
+4. Users can check the matched table of this scanning by clicking the `Show table` button (region D).

 <img src="img/8table.png">

-5. Users can download the components results and annotation results by clicking the `Download` button (region F)
+5. Users can download the components results and annotation results by clicking the `Download` button (region F).

 <img src="img/9savetable.png">
 <img src="img/10excel1.png">